Hans Christian (musician)

 As adjunct faculty/artist in residence with Ubiquity University he has performed as a solo cellist in and around Chartres Cathedral (Chartres, France) for six years (2008-2015) to set the musical framework for week long retreats.
 He has recorded three live CDs during these retreats (Sancta Camisia, Undefended Heart, All Is Well) and collaborated with faculty member and noted modern mystic Andrew Harvey on a collaboration called Rumi Symphony.
-He is also a part time faculty at NWTC Green Bay, WI where he teaches Audio Engineering classes.
+He was also a part time faculty at NWTC Green Bay, WI teaching Audio Engineering classes between 2021-2023.